3F/web.vsSBE/Donation.md

 Share some solutions/examples with community of your experiences.
 Use [Edit] buttons or Start new [here]({{site.docp}}/New/)

-*Take a few minutes of your time for helping for others our users.
+*Take a few minutes of your time for helping for other our users.
 From short useful script/note or any complete solution.*

 ### GUI